-Substantially all of the Company's assets that are measured at fair value on a recurring basis are measured using Level 1 inputs, except those noted in the table above.
-The Company considers the recorded value of its financial assets and liabilities, which consist primarily of cash and cash equivalents, accounts receivable, and accounts payable, to approximate the fair value of the respective assets and liabilities at December 31, 2012 and 2011 based upon the short-term nature of the assets and liabilities.
+Substantially all of the Company's assets on the Condensed Consolidated Balance Sheets are measured at fair value on a recurring basis measured using Level 1 inputs, except those noted in the table above.
+The Level 2 assets above are valued using a market approach.
+The Level 3 liabilities are: (i) accruals for future earnout payments related to prior acquisitions, the values of which are determined based on discounted cash flow models, and (ii) warrant and equity securities, the values of which are determined using a valuation model.
+The Company considers the recorded value of its financial assets and liabilities, which consist primarily of cash and cash equivalents, accounts receivable, and accounts payable, to approximate the fair value of the respective assets and liabilities at December 31, 2013 and December 31, 2012 based upon the short-term nature of the assets and liabilities.